cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Due to imbalance, accuracy is not informative (e.g., the credit card dataset has 99.8% non-fraud, so a trivial model gets 99.8% accuracy by predicting all non-fraud!).
 Hence, papers report metrics like AUC-ROC, Precision/Recall, or F1-score.
 For instance, on the Kaggle credit card data, an AUC-ROC around 0.95+ is achievable by top models, and PR AUC is much lower (since base fraud rate is 0.172%).
 In IEEE-CIS data, top models achieved about 0.92–0.94 AUC-ROC in the competition.
 PaySim being synthetic often yields extremely high AUC (sometimes >0.99 for simple models) since patterns might be easier to learn.
 When evaluating on these sets, it’s crucial to use proper cross-validation or the given train/test splits to avoid overfitting (particularly an issue with the small Kaggle credit card data).

 Overall, these datasets have driven a lot of research.
 However, one should be cautious when extrapolating results from them to real-world performance.
 Real production data can be more complex (concept drift, additional features, feedback loops).
 Nonetheless, the above datasets provide valuable benchmarks to compare algorithms under controlled conditions.

+# External Resources

+- <a href="https://github.com/safe-graph/graph-fraud-detection-papers/"><i class="fab fa-github"></i></a> [graph-fraud-detection-papers](https://github.com/safe-graph/graph-fraud-detection-papers/)

 # References